EB-CDPHE/Data-requests/Percent PCR positives that are sequenced/README.md

 ````

 Check 3 is to examine records with multiple LabSpecimenID's.
-The following table shows the frequency distribution of records by number of records, i.e. RT-PCR tests, per specimen.
+The following table shows the frequency distribution of the number of records per LabSpecimenID, i.e. PCR tests per specimen.

 ![TT229_Dup_Count](images/TT229DupCounts.png)